Te āhua o ā mātou mahi How we operate

 an Implementation Business Case

-Eke Panuku’s use of the Better Business Case framework gives its board, the Auckland Council, and the community, assurance that our programmes deliver value for money.
+Eke Panuku’s use of the Better Business Case framework gives its board, the Auckland Council, and the community, assurance that its programmes deliver value for money.

 You can read more about the Better Business Case Framework here.